Welcome on board

 During the XXVI Inter American Naval Conference that took place at Buenos Aires, Argentina, in September 2014, the Commanders in Chief confirmed the Chilean Navy as the organizer of the following version in 2018.

-The Republic of Chile and its Navy, will be celebrating during 2018, different events:
+The Republic of Chile and its Navy, celebrated in 2018 different events:

-- The Chilean Navy, founded along with the Republic, will be celebrating her bicentennial.
+- The bicentennial of the Chilean Navy, founded along with the Republic.

-- Chile will also be celebrating the Bicentennial of the creation of its Naval Academy “Arturo Prat”, the Marine Corps, the Naval Commissary, the Supply Core and most importantly, its first organized Fleet set sail that year.
+- The Bicentennial of its Naval Academy “Arturo Prat”, the Marine Corps, the Naval Commissary, the Supply Core and most importantly, its first organized Fleet set sail that year.

-In consideration of the importance of the events that will be held, the Chilean Govern has determined that this challenge will be faced as a Country Project, committing all State agencies.
+In consideration of the importance of the events that would be held, the Chilean Government determined that the challenge would be faced as a Country Project, committing all State agencies.

 VELAS LATINOAMERICA CURAÇAO 2018

-Curaçao is Port of Call of this Sails.
-The event in Curaçao takes place on Sunday 15th, Monday 16th and Tuesday 17th.
-On Wednesday 18th the tall ships of the participating countries will leave Curaçao, to sail to the next harbour.
+Curaçao was Port of Call of this Regatta.
+The event in Curaçao has taken place on Sunday 15, Monday 16 and Tuesday 17, July 2018.
+On Wednesday 18 the tall ships of the participating countries have left Curaçao and sailed to Cartagena (Colombia).

 Curaçao - Tall Ships Port of the Caribbean